Just recently, I mentioned a great book with many filmmaking applications: The 48 Laws of Power by Robert Greene.

 In fact, any book that covers relationships of any variety is useful in filmmaking terms.
 Anything that covers communication techniques or linguistics can also be useful.
 Check out NLP and Hypnosis books.
 I wrote a post about the NLP technique of Reframing right here.

 Then there are more specific books on separate areas you may want to work on to improve your overall filmmaking skills – a lot of these focus on various inner game aspects, or just improving yourself overall in order to be a better filmmaker.

-Anything that expands conciousness and lets you see the world in a different way is a step forward for any filmmaker who wants to really take this to the next level!
+Anything that expands consciousness and lets you see the world in a different way is a step forward for any filmmaker who wants to really take this to the next level!

-Check of Julius Fast’s Body Language.
-You could get Mind Magic by Marc Lemezma, a fantastic book about magic tricks that is useful for many aspects of filmmaking – think the metaphor of filmmaker as illusionist.
+Check out Julius Fast’s Body Language.
+You could get Mind Magic by Marc Lemezma, a fantastic book about magic tricks that is useful for many aspects of filmmaking – think the metaphor of filmmaker as an illusionist.

 There’s Annie Gottlieb’s The Cube, Influence by Robert Cialdini.
 Business guru Eban Pagan always recommends Mel Helitzer’s Comedy Writing Secrets.
 This is often regarded as essential reading for writers in general, including screenwriters.

 Along the same amoral track as 48 Laws, there’s Simon Lovell’s How to Cheat at Everything.
 Lots of little tricks and hustles you can learn about here.
 Funny things to show to people on set, for sure; of course, I wouldn’t seriously advise anyone to begin a career as a hustler or card shark!

 Tone them down and implement them as slightly watered down versions to mess with friends, or use as demonstrations when folks on set are a little bored.